QuTech-Delft/compute-runtime-schema/docs/active/index.md

 # Active modus

-In the active modus, the interface will be a client-server interface, with 2200 the client and 2300 the server.
+In the active modus, the interface will be a client-server interface.
+2200 acts as the client and 2300 as the server.
 It follows the semantics of remote procedure calls (RPCs), i.e., the client "calls" a function that is "remotely" executed on the server and the result is passed back to the client.

 ## Message layer